An open API service indexing awesome lists of open source software.

 ## Usage

-This repository provides a set of "presses" that compress the KV cache.
-A press is only applied during the pre-filling phase and is associated with a `compression_ratio` attribute that measures the compression of the cache.
-The easiest way to use a press is through our custom `KVPressTextGenerationPipeline` that is automatically registered as a transformers pipeline with the name "kv-press-text-generation" when kvpress is imported.
-It handles chat templates and tokenization for you:
+KVPress provides a set of "presses" that compress the KV cache during the prefilling-phase.
+Each press is associated with a `compression_ratio` attribute that measures the compression of the cache.
+The easiest way to use a press is through our custom `KVPressTextGenerationPipeline`.
+It is automatically registered as a transformers pipeline with the name "kv-press-text-generation" when kvpress is imported and handles chat templates and tokenization for you:

 ```python